jfloresc/scripts-distance-fluctuations/README.md

 python setup.py build_ext --inplace

-After that you will generate a distance.so library to be uploaded by the script distance_matrix.py.
+Then you will generate a distance.so library to be uploaded by the script distance_matrix.py.
 You can change the trajectory and pdb reference file for each mutant or wild type trajectory.

 python distance_matrix.py